https://bristoworalhistory.org/ohms/viewer.php?cachefile=OHP-2021-21_Mary_Jane_Trigalet.xml#segment0

 MT: Yeah, and then all the lint of course and everything

-JT: Yeah it seemed like there'd be, yeah, particle matter in the air from
+JT: Yeah it seemed like there'd be, yeah, particle matter in the air from cutting and stuff

 MT: Yeah, oh yeah, yeah.